rschristopher/ischristtrue.com/src/ancient-views/justification.md

     ...
     Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

-You cannot force good fruits.
+We cannot force good fruits nor good works.
-We ought to instead be obedient and pray for saving grace, pray for faith sufficient to our salvation, which will be seen through the fruit of our works.
+We ought to instead be obedient and pray for grace, pray for faith sufficient to our salvation, which can be seen through the fruit of our works.
 Remember, God's grace is always sufficient.

 A simpler way to think of it, imagine if the thief on the cross survived and went back to his worldly life -- would he have shown no change in behavior?
 Would there have been no good fruits from good works?
 If your conversion happens while on the cross moments before your death, then you will have received a martyr's justification.
-But every moment of our lives as Christians where we're not being martyred, what excuse have we?
+But for every moment of our Christian lives where we're not being martyred, what excuse have we?

 !!! quote "Ephesians 2:8-10"